carpentries-incubator/twitter-with-twarc/_episodes/01-introduction.md

 Twitter has its own <a href="https://help.twitter.com/en/resources/twitter-guide/twitter-101/speak-the-language-of-twitter-twitter-help">getting started guide.</a>

 > ## Your Twitter Experience
-> If you are a twitter user, what popular terms have you encountered?
+> If you are a twitter user, what terms have you encountered in your use?
-> Alternatively, why are you interested in data from Twitter?
+> Alternatively, what do you know from Twitter as a non-twitter user?
 {: .challenge}

 This is a not too awful guide: